edwelker/website/content/posts/opera-9-and-decimal-em-lengths.md

     - opera_browser
 post_format: []
 ---
 I love ems.
 I set values (using hundredths) like 2.15em regularly.
 It would seem, however, that Opera 9 either calculates this value differently or rounds up the calculated value.
-I’ve done a bit of testing today, and adjusted a number of heights which weren’t visually aligned to other things.
+I've done a bit of testing today, and adjusted a number of heights which weren't visually aligned to other things.
 I used the @media and ~ hack to set a smaller length for Opera 9.
-I’ll have to investigate this further.
+I'll have to investigate this further.